Importing Packages

 print("Echogram Ping Time Dimension Length:", len(ds_Sv["ping_time"]))

-Let’s now plot original bottom points vs interpolated points:
+Let’s now plot original seafloor points vs interpolated points:

 # Plot both original and interpolated